top of page

 • Step 3: Start your software application (MATLAB® and Simulink® for example)

 • Step 4: Enable the E-STOP (turn to reset).
-The ESCON amplifier should still have a red LED, as the input signal (PWM) and the enable signal are not proper yet
+The ESCON amplifier should still have a red LED, as the input signal (PWM) and the enable signal are not proper yet (ESCON2 with analog voltage input behavior is slightly different)

 • Step 5: Run your code in the DAQ and be ready for motion

-Immediately press the E-STOP in case of unexpected behavior or emergency
+Immediately press the E-STOP in case of unexpected behavior or emergency!

 To turn off the system, follow these steps: